ScaledMap/LoadOut/README.md

 basic usage:
 ----------------
-open image in new tab/open image link .jpeg/.gif, etc = images(can work with some proxies)
+open image in new tab/open image link .jpeg, .gif, etc = images(can work with some proxies)

 youtube.com/watch/ = to create playlists and filter iframes